 The following students are exempt from the health services fee:

-- Students attending under an approved Apprenticeship Program
+- Students attending apprenticeship classes under an approved Apprenticeship Program

-- Students who depend on prayer for healing, in accordance with the teachings of a bona fide religious sect, denomination, or organization, may petition to have the fee waived.
+- Students who depend on prayer for healing, in accordance with the teachings of a bona fide religious sect, denomination, or organization.
 To apply for an exemption, contact the Admissions Office

 - Special Admission high school students enrolled in college classes on the high school campus (CCAP)